 In the three areas of the WPO, there are a number of considerations in the fishing strategy when attempting to attain the optimum catch level of target species.
-These include the depth of the gear in relation to knowledge of the prefered temperature range for target species, real-time information from other vessels in the vicinity (termed here as 'group fishing'), types of bait used, setting strategies involving diel and lunar cycles, knowledge of geographic and oceanographic features (e.g. current, ocean floor topography) and also, environmental factors that might effect the fishing conditions.
+These include the depth of the gear in relation to knowledge of the preferred temperature range for target species, real-time information from other vessels in the vicinity (here termed 'group fishing'), types of bait used, setting strategies involving diel and lunar cycles, knowledge of geographic and oceanographic features (e.g. current, ocean-floor topography), and environmental factors that might affect the fishing conditions.

 Developments in gear technology, for example the use of monofilament and wire traces, are believed to have some effect on the success of target catch and the incidence of by-catch, for example, the retention of shark on lines with wire traces.
-No information on the extent of these effects are available from logsheet data and although observer data provides some indications, the coverage is not sufficient to provide quantitative descriptions for this review.
+No information on the extent of these effects is available from logsheet data and although observer data provide some indications, the coverage is not sufficient to provide quantitative descriptions for this review.

-The temporal variations in setting and hauling are believed to have some effect on the success of target catch and indirectly, bycatch.
-Reports from Australian observers active in the AFZ indicate that some Japanese longline vessels set their gear shallower and earlier than normal around the full moon period in order to maximize their catches of bigeye tuna and swordfish.
-This practice is also used by some vessels in the WTP, however, no information on the extent by fleet and area are currently available.
-The availability of various electronic equipment has also made it possible to concentrate activities in the vicinity of oceanographic (e.g. current lines) and geographic features thought to enhance the success of catch.
+Temporal variations in setting and hauling are believed to have some effect on the success of target catch and, indirectly, by-catch.
+Reports from Australian observers active in the Australian Fisheries Zone (AFZ) indicate that some Japanese longline vessels set their gear shallower and earlier than normal around the full-moon period in order to maximise their catches of bigeye tuna and swordfish.
+This practice is also used by some vessels in the WTP; however, no information on the extent by fleet and area is currently available.

+The availability of various types of electronic equipment has also made it possible to concentrate activities in the vicinity of oceanographic (e.g. current lines) and geographic features thought to enhance the success of catch.
 Some of these features, for example sea mounts, may have associated populations of by-catch species not normally encountered in the catch of pelagic longline fisheries.
-For example, an SPC observer (Labelle, 1993) reported the catch of a number of an unidentified serranid species from a longline vessel operating in French Polynesian waters; this catch was taken on only one day of the trip and constituted the majority of the overall catch for that day.
+For example, an SPC observer (Labelle pers. comm.) reported the catch of a number of an unidentified serranid species from a longline vessel operating in French Polynesian waters; this catch was taken on only one day of the trip and constituted the majority of the overall catch for that day.
 No information was found on longline activities directly associated with geographic and oceanographic features, although this appears to have some influence on the amount of by-catch taken.

-Clearly, the horizontal and vertical attributes of the longline gear contribute to a generally broader species range in the catch than the surface fisheries (purse seine and pole-and-line) in this area.
-Variations in some factors of the fishing strategy exist between areas; this occurs, for example, in the comparison of the seasonal fluctuations in the thermocline structure in more temperate waters of the WPO, to the more permanent nature of the thermocline structure in tropical waters.
-As data for most of the abovementioned factors are limited or non-existent in the RTFD (eventhough, it is apparent that some of these have some bearing on by-catch and discard levels), this report attempts to deal only with the effect that ranges of gear depth (and by inference, vertical temperature profile) have on by-catch from longline vessels.
+Clearly, the horizontal and vertical attributes of the longline gear contribute to a generally broader species range in the catch than in the surface fisheries (purse-seine and pole-and-line) in this area.
+Variations in some factors of the fishing strategy exist between areas; this occurs, for example, in the comparison of the seasonal fluctuations in the thermocline structure in more temperate waters of the WPO, with the more permanent nature of the thermocline structure in tropical waters.
+As data for most of the above-mentioned factors are limited or non-existent in the RTFD (even though it is apparent that some of these have some bearing on by-catch and discard levels), this report attempts to deal only with the effect that ranges of gear depth (and by inference, vertical temperature profile) have on by-catch from longline vessels.